-Camino Strategy Group (“Camino,” “we,” “our,” or “us”) is a professional services and consulting firm headquartered in California, committed to protecting the privacy and security of all personal information entrusted to us in the course of our operations.
-This Privacy Policy describes the categories of information we collect, our lawful basis for processing, and your rights under applicable law, including the California Consumer Privacy Act of 2018 (CCPA) as amended by the California Privacy Rights Act of 2020 (CPRA), the California Constitution, and other applicable U.S. privacy statutes.
+Camino Strategy Group (“Camino,” “we,” “our,” or “us”) is a professional services and consulting firm headquartered in California, committed to protecting the privacy and security of all personal information entrusted to us.
+This Privacy Policy describes the categories of information we collect, our lawful basis for processing, and your rights under applicable law — including the California Consumer Privacy Act of 2018 (CCPA) as amended by the California Privacy Rights Act of 2020 (CPRA), the California Constitution, and other applicable U.S. privacy statutes.

 This Privacy Policy applies to: